niberius/jmp2016/module12/README.md

 <Connector port="8009" protocol="AJP/1.3" redirectPort="8443" />
 ```

-COnfiguration is done.
+Configuration is done.
 Start / Restart Tomcat and Apache and navigate to http://localhost/module11

 Have fun! :)